-Policy Description 2020 2021 2022 2023 uprate_nl Definition of uprating factors on on on on ildef_nl Definition of income lists on on on on tudef_nl Definition of tax units on on on on constdef_nl Definition of constants on on on on random_nl Random variables for yse loss off on on on TransLMA_nl Definition of transitions off on on on yem_nl Minimum wage on on on on neg.nl Recode negative income from self- employment to zero on on on on bfa_nl Child Benefit on on on on bunct_nl Unemployment ins. benefit on on on on bma_nl ^S Maternity allowance off off off off psu_nl Survivor pension on on on on poa_nl State pension on on on on eesic_nl Employee social ins. contr. on on on on tschl_nl Health ins. contr. on on on on tin_nl Gross income tax (box1) on on on on tinkt_nl Gross income tax (box3) on on on on peoplesic_nl Gross people insurance contribution on on on on tintc_nl Income tax credits on on on on chall_nl Child allowance on on on on bsanet_nl Social assistance benefit (net) on on on on bsagross_nl Social assistance benefit (gross) on on on on bsasenet_nl Temporary social assistance self- employed (net) on on on on bsasegross_nl Temporary social assistance self- employed (gross) on on off off chall2_nl Child allowance recalculated on on off off bhlmt_nl Care allowance on on on on ersic_NL Employer social ins. contr. on on on on bho_nl Housing benefit on on on on yemcomp_nl Monetary compensation for employers (Covid-19) on on off off Output policies on on on on
+Description 2021 2022 2023 2024 Policy Description uprate_nl Definition of uprating factors on on on on ildef_nl Definition of income lists on on on on tudef_nl Definition of tax units on on on on constdef_nl Definition of constants on on on on random_nl Random variables for yse loss on on on on TransLMA_nl Definition of transitions on on on on yem_nl Minimum wage on on on on neg.nl Recode negative income from self- employment to zero on on on on bfa_nl Child Benefit on on on on bunct_nl Unemployment ins. benefit on on on on bma_nl ^S Maternity allowance off off off off psu_nl Survivor pension on on on on poa_nl State pension on on on on eesic_nl Employee social ins. contr. on on on on tschl_nl Health ins. contr. on on on on tin_nl Gross income tax (box1) on on on on tinkt_nl Gross income tax (box3) on on on on peoplesic_nl Gross people insurance contribution on on on on tintc_nl Income tax credits on on on on chall_nl Child allowance on on on on bsanet_nl Social assistance benefit (net) on on on on bsagross_nl Social assistance benefit (gross) on on on on bsasenet_nl Temporary social assistance self- employed (net) on on on on bsasegross_nl Temporary social assistance self- employed (gross) on off off off chall2_nl Child allowance recalculated on off off off bhlmt_nl Care allowance on on on on ersic_nl Employer social ins. contr. on on on on bho_nl Housing benefit on on on on yemcomp_nl Monetary compensation for employers (Covid-19) on off off off tco_cc Consumption taxes off off off off 100_00 1

-S Switch-controlled module.
+^S Switch-controlled module.

-In the 2020 system a number of policies has been added in order to simulate the temporary benefit for self-employed suffering income losses as a result of the Covid-19 crisis (TOZO) as described above.
+In the 2020-2021 systems a number of policies has been added in order to simulate the temporary benefit for self-employed suffering income losses as a result of the Covid-19 crisis (TOZO) as described above.
 Similar to bsanet_nl and bsagross_nl, bsasenet_nl calculates the means tested net benefit.
 This is followed by a recalculation of income tax and social insurance contributions in bsasegross_nl.
 In addition, monetary compensation for employers suffering loss of revenue (NOW) is simulated in yemcomp_nl.